BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: A Bayesian Retrofit of LIME

 As implemented by LIME, $x_i$s are $n$ random samples from some distribution, depending on the type of the feature, e.g.: (i) For superpixels of images, $x_i \in \{0,1\}$ are random samples from an uniform 0-1 two-point distribution; (ii) For numerical features of a tabular dataset, $x_i$ are random samples from a standard Gaussian $\mathcal{N}(0,1)$.
 Thus, say, for numerical features from tabular data, $\sum_{i=1}^{n}x^2_i \approx n(1+0^2)=n$ via Eq.~\eqref{eq_approxi_samples}.
-Then \eqref{eq_post_m1} can be further simplified as: which neatly shows us how the prior knowledge has been embedded in our BayLIME in an intuitive story -- ``based on $\lambda$ data-points prior to our new experiment, we form our prior estimate of $\mu_0$.
-Now in the experiments, we collect $n$ samples.
-After considering the precision ($\alpha$) and weights ($w_c$) of the newly collected $n$ samples, we form a MLE estimate $\beta_{\mathit{MLE}}$.
-Then we combine the two estimates -- $\mu_0$ and $\beta_{\mathit{MLE}}$ -- according to their proportions of the \textit{effective} samples size used, i.e., $\lambda$ and $\alpha w_c n$ respectively.
+Then, Eq.~\eqref{eq_post_m1} can be simplified as: which neatly shows how the prior knowledge is embedded in our BayLIME in an intuitive story -- ``based on $\lambda$ data-points prior to our new experiment, we form our prior estimate of $\mu_0$.
+Now, in the experiments, we collect $n$ samples.
+After considering the precision ($\alpha$) and weights ($w_c$) of the new samples, we form a MLE estimate $\beta_{\mathit{MLE}}$.
+Then, we combine the two estimates -- $\mu_0$ and $\beta_{\mathit{MLE}}$ -- according to their proportions of the \textit{effective} samples size used, i.e., $\lambda$ and $\alpha w_c n$, respectively.
 Finally, the confidence in our new posterior estimate is captured by all effective samples used, i.e. $\lambda+\alpha w_c n$ (the posterior precision)''.
-Now it is easy to see via Eq.~\eqref{eq_post_m1_2} (which also holds for Eq.~\eqref{eq_weighted_sum}): \begin{remark} Smaller $\lambda$ means lower confidence in the prior knowledge, thus the posteriors are mostly dominated by the new observations, and vice versa.
-That is, in extreme cases: \begin{itemize} \item When $\lambda\simeq 0$ the result \eqref{eq_weighted_sum} (and its simplified case \eqref{eq_post_m1_2}) reduces to MLE, i.e. ``let the data speak for themselves''. \item On the other hand, if $n\simeq 0$ (or equivalently $\alpha \simeq 0$, $w_c \simeq 0$), then the $\beta_\mathit{MLE}$ estimate from the new data is negligible and the prior knowledge dominates the posteriors. \end{itemize} \end{remark} It is worth noting that this kind of intuitive decomposition is generic to any Bayesian inference in the linearly updated canonical-exponential families \cite{bernardo_bayesian_1994}, which is found to be useful in many applications that exploit prior knowledge, e.g., in \cite{zhao_probabilistic_2019,walter_imprecision_2009,filieri_formal_2012}.
+Now it is easy to see via Eq.~\eqref{eq_post_m1_2} (also holds for Eq.~\eqref{eq_weighted_sum}):